yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 My immediate reaction was that is incredibly unintuitive -- Mozilla is using data it has access to *because i want to help Firefox development* for **advertising**.

 I did a little quick testing, and I found that you can disable the sharing of "technical and interaction data” and still receive ads on the New Tab page.
-It seems that I would have had *more privacy* by viewing ads and opting to not assist Firefox technical development by sharing technical data.
+It seems that opting to not assist Firefox technical development grants users additional privacy from advertising.

 <p>
 	<figure>